Despite everything, meeting and surpassing all audience expectations every day.

 Here's what Rove said.

-If we have somebody who we think has uh been battle-tested, strong conservative principles, the ability to articulate them, and they are nominated at this convention, there'll be a lot of acrimony from the people who were seeking the nomination.
+If we have somebody who we think has been battle-tested, strong conservative principles, the ability to articulate them, and they are nominated at this convention, there'll be a lot of acrimony from the people who were seeking the nomination.

 And a fresh face might be the thing that could give us a chance to turn this election and win in November against Hillary.

-Let me let me read this again.
+Let me read this again.

 A fresh face might be the thing that could give us a chance to turn this election and win in November against Hillary.

-Kasich's not a factor, At least not in the primary process.
+Kasich's not a factor, at least not in the primary process.

-I just folks, I was just talking about the passion that exists on both sides here.
+I just, folks, I was just talking about the passion that exists on both sides here.

 The passion that Trump voters have for him is equaled by the passion they have in opposition to Cruz.

-And it's the same with Cruz Beeble.
+And it's the same with Cruz Biebel.

 We're not seeing the light.